Judge agrees to review Trump's $1.8 billion 'anti-weaponization' fund

 Legal experts have expressed particular alarm over the fund's lack of oversight, in addition to the bucket of money having no connection to the claims Trump alleged in his lawsuit against the IRS.

-Adam Zimmerman, a law professor at the University of Southern California, told NPR that past examples of mass compensation funds directed by the president, whether related to the Holocaust or the BP oil spill, resolved sprawling class-action lawsuits, which is not the case here.
+Adam Zimmerman, a law professor at the University of Southern California, told NPR that past examples of mass compensation funds directed by past presidents, whether related to the Holocaust or the BP oil spill, resolved sprawling class-action lawsuits, which is not the case here.

 "All those cases involved identifiable injuries, to discrete groups of people, for violations of real laws, under neutrally applicable rules, often brokered in the shadow of a class action litigation or mass litigation," Zimmerman said on Saturday.